MakeContributions/markdown-dungeon/README.md

 This is an example repo ilustration of Dugeon using `Markdown` on Github.
 In the dugeon the reader choose wich option to take and jump into an appropriate page of the room that based on their choice.
 It is collaborative because the room is written by many authors.
+[Start a new game](./start-new-game.md)

 # Floor and the room format
 A **floor** is a folder and each floor is a collection of **rooms** and every room is a `Markdown` file.